Parabolic Conjugation and Commuting Varieties: Covering techniques and -filtered representations

 \begin{proposition} The algebra $\A(p,x)$ is representation-finite if and only if $p=1$ or $x=1$ or $(p,x)\in\{(2,2), (2,3), (3,2)\}$.

 \end{proposition} \begin{proof} Let $p=1$ and $x$ be arbitrary.
 In this case, the indecomposable representations are (up to isomorphism) induced by the Jordan normal forms of $x$-nilpotent matrices.
-Therefore, there are only finitely many isomorphism classes, corresponding to single Jordan blocks.
+Therefore, there are only finitely many isomorphism classes of indecomposables, corresponding to single Jordan blocks of size at most $x$.

 Let $x=1$ and $p\geq 2$.
 In this case, the classification translates to an $A_p$-classification case.
 Thus, there are only finitely many isomorphism classes of indecomposables.

 Let $p=2 $ and $x= 2$.
 We show that the algebra $\widehat{\A}(2,2)$ is locally representation-finite and this implies that $\A(2,2)$ is representation-finite.
 Let $M$ be an indecomposable finitely-generated $\widehat{\A}(2,2)$-representation.
 Then $M$ can be seen as a representation of $\widehat{Q}_{p,n}$ for some sufficiently large $n$.